 3. Avoid Surprises

 Always maintain a transparent relationship with the client.
-The client must always be aware of your work policies and the invoicing terms.
+The client must always be aware of your working policies and invoicing terms.
 There must never be unwanted surprises for the clients on the invoice, e.g. for payment terms, an hourly charge, due amount and even the subject of the invoice; all of these must never be mentioned on the invoice but should be discussed beforehand.

 4. Mention Your Contact Details